 The Mosser glass cake plate has been imitated and knocked off countless times.
 But the original version, hand-molded in Ohio, is timeless, with a solid base that makes this tall and elegant cake stand surprisingly stable.
 Frosting cakes is easy because the top of the cake stand has a low-profile lip.
 This allows you to manipulate the frosting on the sides of the cake without getting in the way.
 During testing, we found the lip still prevents any crumbs or spills from glazes from falling off the top of the stand.

 The milk glass white version is a classic standard color.
-But the cake stand comes in numerous colors, including vibrant translucent red, soft Georgia blue and classic jadeite green.
+But the cake stand comes in numerous colors, including vibrant translucent red, soft Georgia blue, and classic jadeite green.
 You can purchase a cake dome separately if you’d like.
 But even without it, cakes and desserts look fantastic perched on top, ready to be served.

 Material: Glass | Size: 10 x 8 inches | Weight: 3.94 pounds

-Best Budget: World Market Black Organic Rim Mason Cake Stand
+World Market Organic Rim Mason Cake Stand

-Matte black finish looks and feels lux
+Ivory finish looks and feels luxurious

 Modern rustic look